Previous dayApril 11, 2026Next day

 10.7 km---✓ ReviewedUSGS →

-A magnitude 2.2 seismic event took place 11 km ENE of Kanarraville, Utah on April 11, 2026 at 19:54 UTC.
-The event originated approximately 10.7 km below the surface, classifying it as shallow crustal.
-The epicenter is at 37.561°, -113.055°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+April 11, 2026 brought a magnitude 2.2 earthquake 11 km ENE of Kanarraville, Utah, logged at 19:54 UTC.
+This was a shallow crustal earthquake, focused at 10.7 km depth.
+Geolocation places the event at 37.561°N, -113.055°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11